Publishing a book today is easy with self-publishing services that are generally offered for free online.

 I’m a publisher

 There are many legitimate publishers, hybrid publishers, and small press, especially in niche markets.

-But you should always check the reputation of a publisher before doing anything.
+But you should always check the reputation of a publisher before committing yourself to a contract.

 You can check a comprehensive list of publishers and service providers that have been vetted by ALLi (The Alliance of Independent Authors).